How to setup Anaconda path to environment variable ?

-Anaconda is an open-source software that contains Jupyter, spyder, etc that are used for large data processing, data analytics, heavy scientific computing.
-Anaconda works for R and python programming language.
+Anaconda is open-source software that contains Jupyter, spyder, etc that are used for large data processing, data analytics, heavy scientific computing.
+Anaconda works for R and python programming languages.
 Spyder(sub-application of Anaconda) is used for python.
 Opencv for python will work in spyder.
 Package versions are managed by the package management system called conda.

 What is the environment variable?